top of page

 (980) 224-0129 / info@meditationcharlotte.org

-Kadampa Meditation Center North Carolina is a 501(c)(3) charitable entity.
+Kadampa Meditation Center North Carolina is a 501(c)(3) not-for-profit organization.
 Our center is run primarily by volunteers and all activities are dedicated to the development of peace throughout Charlotte and the surrounding areas.

 bottom of page